gomesgroup/iron-mind-public/README.md

 </p>

 This repository contains the code to reproduce all figures from the Iron Mind manuscript.
 The repository provides Python scripts to generate publication-quality figures from benchmark optimization data across six chemical reaction datasets.
+The preprint can be found on arXiv: https://arxiv.org/abs/2509.00103

 ## Website for testing optimizers and engaging in human-driven optimization campaigns